 (1) A person must not, without lawful excuse, mark graffiti.

-- (2) In addition to, or in substitution for, any penalty imposed by a court under subsection (1), the court may order that the offender perform community service in accordance with Part 4 of the Sentencing Act 1997. - (3) A person must not, without lawful excuse, distribute, supply or sell graffiti equipment to a youth.
+- (2) - (3) A person must not, without lawful excuse, distribute, supply or sell graffiti equipment to a youth.

 (4) A person must not, without lawful excuse, have possession of, or carry or use, graffiti equipment in a public place.